 We Can Help You Get Back to Your Life

-At Adena Spine Center, we treat every kind of spine injury, condition and disease with a comprehensive, team approach that gets patients back to functionality and comfort.
+At Adena Spine Center, we treat spine injuries and back pain with a comprehensive, team approach that gets patients back to functionality and comfort.
 Some of the conditions we treat:

 Nerve impingement (Radiculopathy).
 When an injury or condition puts pressure on a nerve root in the spine, it can cause tingling, numbness, weakness or pain to radiate out along the nerve pathway.
 The nerve that is being “pinched” determines whether symptoms are felt in the leg, toes, arm wrist, fingers, chest, abdomen or buttocks.
 Nerve impingement can be caused by a herniated disc, spinal stenosis, scoliosis, tumor, trauma, bone spurs or a disease that limits blood flow to the spinal nerves, such as diabetes.